Groton, Connecticut: History

 Groton was established in 1705 when it separated from New London.
 The town was named after Groton, Suffolk in England.
 A hundred years before it was established, the Niantic people settled in the area between the Thames River and Pawcatuck River, but they eventually settled in Westerly, Rhode Island.
-The newcomers to the land were the Pequots, a branch of the Mohawk people who moved eastward into the Connecticut River Valley.
+The newcomers to the land were the Pequots, an Algonquian people who moved into the Connecticut River Valley.

 The summer of 1614 was the first time that the Pequots encountered white settlers.
 They started trading furs for the settlers' goods, such as steel knives, needles, and boots.
 In 1633, the Dutch bought land from them and opened a fur trading post.
 Meanwhile, the English bought land for settlement from the local tribes.

 The land was poor for farming, but access to the region's waterways left room for commerce and trade, and Groton became a town of ocean-going settlers.
 Most of the community began to build ships, and soon traders made their way to Massachusetts Bay Colony and Plymouth Colony to trade for food, tools, weapons, and clothing.
 John Leeds was the earliest shipbuilder, coming as a sea captain from Kent, England.
 He built a 20-ton brigantine, a two-masted sailing ship with square-rigged sails on the foremast and fore-and-aft sails on the mainmast.
 Thomas Starr built a 67-ton square-sterned vessel, and Thomas Latham launched a 100-ton brig on the Groton bank with mast standing and fully rigged.
 The sturdy ships built in Groton engaged in highly profitable trade with the islands of the Caribbean.